calvinp0/cmpnn-revised/README.md

   - `booster`: `'sum'`, `'mean'`, `'sum_max'`, `'attention'`
 - **Aggregation strategies** extracted into their own classes: easy to swap in `mean`, `sum`, `norm`, etc.
 - Shared encoder or separate encoders for multi-molecule models.
+- Handles 1-atom molecules by injecting an zero-filled bond feature vector that contains a null flag at index 0 when no bonds are present, fixing a missing edge case in the original CMPNN code.

 ### 🔁 Multi-Molecule Learning
 - Support for **pairwise molecule encoding**: